How an ancient treatment helped little Elina

 What were the results, and how quickly did you see them?

 We started to see that Elina was already feeling much better within two weeks of starting the treatment.
 The best way to measure progress for Elina was to monitor the frequency of antihistamine and topical steroid use.
 She went from using them at least twice every day to every other day to once a few days within the first month.
 After a month, her flare-ups started to become farther apart and fewer in number.
-Within two months, we were using antihistamines very sparingly — only upon any aggravating attack, perhaps once in a few weeks — and we were largely able to manage her flares with over-the-counter hydrocortisone cream once in a while.
+Within two months, we were using antihistamines very sparingly — only upon any aggravating attack, perhaps once in a few weeks — and we were largely able to manage her flares with over-the-counter hydrocortisone cream once in awhile.

 What tips can you share with others about Ayurvedic treatment options?

 - Learn about Ayurveda and how it works on your system before you get into treatment.
-There are pioneers in this field like Deepak Chopra, and there are several other highly rated sources of information and knowledge like banyanbotanicals.com to help get you acquainted with the principals of Ayurvedic treatment.
+There are pioneers in this field like Deepak Chopra, and there are several other highly rated sources of information and knowledge like banyanbotanicals.com to help get you acquainted with the principles of Ayurvedic treatment.

 - Find an authorized, authentic Ayurvedic center.
 Find a doctor who has also studied western medicine so he or she can explain to you the effects of your current prescriptions and how they may work with your Ayurvedic treatment.
 It is very important to select the right doctor, as these Ayurvedic medicines are unregulated by the FDA.
 While they are based on natural herbs and substances, they can be quite potent.
 They should be treated with the same care as regular medicines.